-- PSMDB-1045: Add support for several KMIP servers - PSMDB-1054: Add the ability to specify the password for the KMIP client keys and certificates to simplify migration from MongoDB Enterprise.
+- PSMDB-1045: Add support for several KMIP servers - PSMDB-1043: Remove the kmipClientKeyFile option and include both the client private key and public certificate in the file specified by the "kmipClientCertificateFile" option. - PSMDB-1044: Make the kmipPort option not mandatory and assign the default value - PSMDB-1054: Add the ability to specify the password for the KMIP client keys and certificates to simplify migration from MongoDB Enterprise.